When a friend, family member or coworker does something that gets under your skin, you have several responses available to you.

 The apology patched things up, and you were able to start playing together again.

-If doesn’t matter whether you think you did something wrong or not.
-It only matters that your actions created a problem for your coworker.
+It doesn’t matter whether you think you did something wrong or not.
+It only matters that your actions created a problem for this person.
 That alone warrants a genuine apology.

 “It won’t happen again”

-Finally, odds are high your coworker would feel better if she believed that this conversation would resolve the problem, permanently.
+Finally, odds are high that this person would feel better if they believed that this conversation would resolve the problem, permanently.

 That resolution begins with your commitment to make it better.